 About

-Lives and works north of Chicago.
+Lives and works in Chicago area.

 Education: